n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 word must be tagged for potential substitution by the `init` feature of GSUB.

+> Note: Although the specification defines the `init` feature as being
+> used for word-initial positions only, the feature's origin bases
+> this on the linguistic sense of "word" and that sense may not be
+> precise enough to cover all of the cases encountered in a
+> contemporary text run.
+>
+> In practice, users may expect the `init` feature to be applied when
+> a sequence has a left-side dependent vowel that is preceded by a
+> punctuation character, a currency symbol, an emoji, or any of
+> several other categories of code point.
+Shaping engines may need to
+> adapt their matching rules to meet users' expectations for this
+> feature.
+>
+> The Microsoft Uniscribe shaping engine historically tested for a
+> certain range of  Unicode `General Category` and more recent shaping
+> engines follow suit.
+For more information on Uniscribe
+> compatibility, see the [Uniscribe-bug-compatibility
+> note](/notes/uniscribe-bug-compatibility.md).

 ### 5: Applying all remaining substitution features from GSUB ###

 In this stage, the remaining substitution features from the GSUB table